qvantel/orcd-frontend/README.md

 ### Automatic setup
 To import our dashboards navigate to the dashboards menu next to the main Grafana menu in the top left corner.
 Press **import** at the bottom of the menu and a new window will appear.
 Next, press the **Upload .json File** button.
 You will find our dashboards in our repository at **Qvantel/QvantelFrontend/config/dashboards**.

-The dashboards that we have are one for the GeoMap panel, one for the Heatmap panel and a Home panel for easely navigating to either of these.
+The dashboards that we have are one for the GeoMap panel, one for the Heatmap panel and a Home panel for easily navigating to either of these.
 Note that the GeoMap panel and Heatmap panel must be imported and named according to our json-files to function properly.

 ### Manual setup
 To display the plugin you have to setup a dashboard.
 To do this, you will need to open up Grafana in your web browser and login to an account with administration access.
 When you're logged in, you can see a Grafana icon in the top left corner, click the icon and a dropdown will appear.
 Here you can see several options, but the one we want is the **Dashboards** option.
 A submenu will appear and here you'll want to navigate to **New**.